nf-core/pathogensurveillance/README.md

 ## Introduction

 **nf-core/pathogensurveillance** is a population genomic pipeline for pathogen diagnosis, variant detection, and biosurveillance.
-The pipeline accepts the paths to raw reads for one or more organisms (in the form of a CSV file) and creates reports in the form of interactive HTML reports or PDF documents.
+The pipeline accepts the paths to raw reads for one or more organisms (in the form of a TSV or CSV file) and creates reports in the form of interactive HTML reports or PDF documents.
 Significant features include the ability to analyze unidentified eukaryotic and prokaryotic samples, creation of reports for multiple user-defined groupings of samples, automated discovery and downloading of reference assemblies from NCBI RefSeq, and rapid initial identification based on k-mer sketches followed by a more robust core genome phylogeny and SNP-based phylogeny.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.